g-lalevee/Apigee-Simple-Azure-Pipeline/README.md

 The folder [./apiproxy](./apiproxy) includes a simple API proxy bundle, a simple Apigee configuration file [./EdgeConfig/edge.json](./EdgeConfig/edge.json) as well as the following resources:

-- [.azure-pipelines File](./.azure-pipelines.yml) to define an Azure DevOps multi-branch pipeline.
+- [azure-pipelines File](./azure-pipelines.yml) to define an Azure DevOps multi-branch pipeline.
 - [test Folder](./test) to hold the unit and integration tests.